 Common Types of Personal Injury Cases in Richardson, TX

 Personal injury cases can result from a broad range of circumstances.
 While car accidents make up a large share of these claims, any injury that results from the negligence of another person or entity may qualify for legal action.

 The most common types of personal injury claims include:

 - Car accidents

 - Motorcycle accidents

 - Defective products

 These accidents can have long-lasting or even permanent health consequences.
-In many unfortunate cases, the injuries are fatal.
-According to the National Safety Council (NSC), accidental injuries are the third leading cause of death in the United States.
+According to injury facts from the National Safety Council (NSC), accidental injuries are the third leading cause of death in the United States.

 Richardson Personal Injury Lawyer Near Me (972) 535-6377